Neptune Blog

 Accuracy

-Accuracy is a metric that summarizes the performance of a classification task, it’s the number of correctly predicted data points out of all the data points.
+Accuracy (also referred to as standard accuracy) is a metric that summarizes the performance of a classification task, it’s the number of correctly predicted data points out of all the data points.

-This works on predicted classes seen on the confusion matrix, and not scores of a data point.
+This approach relies on the predicted classes displayed in the confusion matrix, rather than the scores assigned to individual a data points.

 Accuracy = (TP + TN) / (TP+FN+FP+TN)